Duks Koschitz

 Biography

-Duks Koschitz, PhD, is a Professor of Design & Technology at Pratt Institute and has been a full time faculty member since 2013 teaching undergraduate and graduate courses.
+Duks Koschitz, PhD, is Professor of Design & Technology at Pratt Institute and has been a full time faculty member since 2013 teaching undergraduate and graduate courses.

 Studio Teaching & Coordination Duks developed an approach to teaching the first year studios in the School of Architecture at Pratt, which teaches visual thinking in a structured way.
 The syllabi guide students through several exercises that focus on concepts in visual thinking and shape grammars.
 Regarding advanced studios Duks has developed a teaching approach that encompasses specific topics in geometry and structural systems that get tested via full-scale student built projects.
 Some of the studios expand on his dissertation and use curved-crease paperfolding.